VincentQuillien/machinist/core/README.md

 #### - What's the difference with XState?

-The main difference is that `XState` is event-driven while `typed-machine` is not.\
+The main difference is that `XState` is event-driven while `machinist` is not.\
 With `XState` the caller dispatches an event that will be interpreted by the machine, to potentially trigger a transition.
 If the machine doesn't define a transition for the current state and event, then the event is silently dropped.

-On the other hand with `typed-machine` the caller directly invokes the transition like a normal method, and it's up to the same caller to ensure that the machine is in a valid state before doing so.\
+On the other hand with `machinist` the caller directly invokes the transition like a normal method, and it's up to the same caller to ensure that the machine is in a valid state before doing so.\
 Thanks to discriminated unions the compiler can automatically narrow the type of the state inside of the condition, and list every valid transitions for the current state.
 That means no phantom events, the type of the new state is